ClusterM/nes2wii/README.md

 Features:

 * You can play Wii virtual console games using original NES/SNES/N64 gamepad!
-* You con connect Wiimote to PC via bluetooth and use original NES/SNES/N64 controllers with emulators
+* You can connect Wiimote to PC via bluetooth and use original NES/SNES/N64 controllers with emulators

 ## Schematics